CiscoDevNet/cisco-im-p-api-examples/README.md

 ## THE EPASSoap SCRIPTS

+## `addcontacts.py` and `delcontacts.py`

+These are self-explanatory optional scripts for adding and deleting contacts for the end user.
+If you already have users and contacts set up to work with, you won't need these scripts.

 The API requests to add and delete contacts are only available as SOAP requests.
-So `addcontacts.py` and `delcontacts.py` both use EPASSoap.
+So `addcontacts.py` and `delcontacts.py` both use EPASSoap, not REST.

 ## THE PWS SCRIPTS